alex/what-happens-when/README.rst

 * Refresh and stop buttons for refreshing or stopping the loading of current documents
 * Home button that takes you to your home page
+* Downloads: Users can monitor and manage their downloaded files through this interface.
+* Settings/Options Menu: This menu provides access to various browser settings and preferences, including privacy, security, and advanced options.
+* Zoom Controls: Zoom in and out options allow users to adjust the size of the web page

 **Browser High-Level Structure**